bayareawebpro/wp-modules/README.md

 # WpModules
 Modular Approach to WP Content

+Features Included:
+-WpQuery (accepts any standard argument or the ones provided) -Entry Transformations (transform each entry before it’s sent to the template) -Multiple Templates (specify a different template for each context) -Meta (automatically appended as properties)
+-Images (automatically appended as properties)
+-Assets Pushed to Footer & Inlined
+-Automatic Pagination

 ### Install the CustomPostType & Shortcode:
 Require the Abstract Module Class and your Modules which extend it in the functions file.
 ```